AnyBlok/anyblok-book/en/02_project/02_cookiecutter.md

 As long as you chose ``anyblok_pyramid``, you have two options.
-We will start to open a console interpreter to add *Example* record in your database then we are going to list them in your preferred browser and see how to launch unittest.
+We will start to open a console interpreter to add *Example* record in your database then we are going to list them in your preferred browser and see how to launch unittests.

 #### Console interpreter

-This show you how to add and query the Example model using [ipython]( https://ipython.org/index.html):
+This shows you how to add and query the Example model using [ipython]( https://ipython.org/index.html):

 ```python